-The key findings, recommendations, and proposals will be organized in a manner that clearly identifies to whom they are primarily directed (e.g., the Legislature, OP&F Board, and ORSC).
+The key findings, recommendations, and proposals will be organized in a manner that clearly identifies to whom they are primarily directed (e.g., the Legislature, HPRS Board, HPRS staff, and ORSC).
 This is consistent with our normal approach for this type of review, and we have found that it results in a very high level of adoption of our recommendations.

-D. Timeline
+Timeline